JohnPPinto/food-geek-food-image-segmentation/docs/index.md

 ## **Model Pipeline**

-Now comes the fun part, building a model that is capable to segment food images.
+Now comes the fun part, building a model that is capable of segmenting food images.
 Since I'm dealing with a classification problem along with instance segmentation and a reason to learn something new in computer vision, I will be using one of the current state-of-the-art models called YOLOv8 which is provided by Ultralytics.
 Similar to the previous generation of YOLO models, the configuration is similar but additional smartness is added to all the tasks and modes.
 You can check the whole documentation on their [website](https://docs.ultralytics.com/) for quick reference.

 Similar to the previous generation YOLO expects datasets to be in the following structure: